Table of Contents

 You might be starting to wonder if you will ever be able to leave the house with newborn twins.

 Yes, it will be possible – albeit a little scary for your first few outings!
-The sooner you do it though the easier it will be – less time to talk yourself out of it!
+The sooner you do it the easier it will be – less time to talk yourself out of it!

 It will also be far less an ordeal if you are prepared and have the right gear to help make life easier to get out.